dftbplus/develguide/docs/maintainerflow.rst

    > conda build recipe

-After the build is finished successfully you can install the freshly build package (assuming you used the dftbplus-feedstock) in a new environment to test it
+After the build has finished successfully you can install the freshly built package (assuming you used the dftbplus-feedstock) in a new environment to test it

 .. code-block:: none